 Visitor Photography Guidelines

-• Bring props or large bags
+• Props, costumes, or large bags

-• Undergo wardrobe changes
+• Undergoing wardrobe changes

-Below are the options for bringing a professional camera to the Museum
+Below are the options for bringing a professional camera to the Museum:

 Shoot fees start at $300 (additional fees or discounts may apply) and vary according to the type and scale of a shoot, headcount, staffing requirements, proposed image use, distribution, time of day, etc.